 - An important part of storytelling is using foreshadowing to create anticipation in the reader.
 Why?
 Because readers like foreshadowing.
-(Where foreshadowing equals clear goals and stakes.)
+(Foreshadowing = clear goals and stakes.)
 Readers enjoy anticipating the future, and either having their guesses come true or having their expectations subverted.

 - In ‘Gideon the Ninth,’ both main antagonists were secret until the climax of the story.
 As a result, I-the-reader had trouble guessing how the story would end.
 Consequently, I had insufficient clear goals or stakes.
 Therefore, I couldn’t use the clear goals as foreshadowing.

-- This is bad, because a reader being able to guess the future (or trying and failing to guess the future) is a pleasant experience for the reader.
+- This is bad, because a reader being able to guess the future (or having their expectations subverted) is a pleasant experience for the reader.

 Overall, I give the story’s Characterization a rating of: (B)